value

 , because these forward a fixed 2300

-gas (and gas costs for common operations periodically change, forcing backwards incompatibility).Across all three methods, execution context and control flow is passed to
+gas (and gas costs for common operations periodically change, forcing backwards incompatibility).<address>

 , enabling